Depression & BipolarLife Events & Trauma

 What is Comparative Suffering?

 Comparative suffering involves feeling the need to see one’s suffering in light of other people’s pain.
 In other words, people who think in terms of comparative suffering may believe that they suffer more than someone who missed their bus, but less than a starving child.
 According to shame and vulnerability researcher Brené Brown, people tend to wear uncomfortable moments like a badge of honor.
-In some cases, people can be quick to judge others who they feel haven’t paid their dues.
+In some cases, people can be quick to judge others who they feel haven’t paid their dues, even pain and hurt are subject to these comparisons.

 Some people also use comparative suffering to make themselves feel small, even when they have accomplishments to celebrate.
 For instance, if you’re working hard to hit a work-related goal, you might minimize your accomplishment if you feel that your achievement is smaller than that of a coworker.